 Once the contract is receipted, the title company will send the executed contract to the buyers, sellers, and the agents involved.
-From this point on, the title company will serve as a liaison between the involved parties— collecting information, ordering the survey, maintaining the escrow account, etc. The title company also ensures that the title to a property has no claims against it and can be freely transferred to the buyer.
+From this point on, the title company will serve as a liaison between the involved parties— collecting information, ordering the survey, maintaining the escrow account, etc. The title company also ensures that the title to a property has no claims against it and can be freely transferred

-Final Walk-through: Within 24 hours of closing your Roots agent will schedule a final walk-through of the property to ensure that any negotiated repairs have been made and the home is in satisfactory condition.
+Within 24 hours of closing your Roots agent will schedule a final walk-through of the property to ensure that any negotiated repairs have been made and the home is in satisfactory condition.

 Once the title company receives the necessary documentation from the lender, they will set appointments with the seller and buyer to sign documents.
-These generally happen on the same day, but not always at the same time.
+These generally happen on the same day, but not generally at the same time.
 The seller’s appointment often takes 30 minutes or less.
-The buyer’s appointment takes about one hour.
+The buyer’s appointment takes about an hour.
 After everything is signed, the lender must still approve funding before the buyer gets the keys.
 This usually occurs the same day.
 The title company will send all the documents to the lender for final approval.
 Once the lender has issued final approval the transaction is considered “funded.”
 Keys are then released to the buyer and proceeds are disbursed to the seller.

 Breathe easy and smile as you start a new chapter in your life!